-Detection methods: Mechanical integrity testing, unexpected injection wells pressure and rate changes, annulus pressure increase, and visual (CO2 at surface).
+Detection methods: Mechanical integrity testing (MITs), unexpected injection well pressure and rate changes, annulus pressure increase, and visual (CO2 at surface).

-- Notify the plant superintendent and project manager. - Notify the UIC Program Director within 24 hours of the emergency event, per 40 CFR 146.91(c).
+- Notify the plant superintendent and project manager. - Limit access to wellhead to authorized personnel only. - Notify the UIC Program Director within 24 hours of the emergency event, per 40 CFR 146.91(c). - Determine the severity of the event, based on the information available, within 24 hours of notification. - For a Major or Serious emergency (loss or increase of pressure or fluid volumes and/or loss of mechanical integrity during testing and maintenance): - Contact security to restrict access to the storage site. - Initiate shutdown plan. - Shut-in injection well and vent CO2 from surface facilities. - Communicate with CTV personnel and local authorities to initiate evacuation plans, as necessary. - Continuously monitor well pressure, temperature, and annulus pressure to assess integrity loss and determine the root cause of failure. - If contamination is detected, identify, and implement appropriate remedial actions (in consultation with the UIC Program Director). - If there is damage to the wellhead, repair the damage and conduct a survey to ensure that leakage has ceased. - Perform a well log/MIT to detect CO2 movement outside of the casing. - Confirm well integrity prior to restarting injection (upon approval of the UIC Program Director). - For a Minor emergency (downhole and surface sensor/monitoring equipment failure): - Conduct assessment to determine whether there has been a loss of MI. - If there has been a loss of mechanical integrity, initiate shutdown plan.

-- Determine the severity of the event, based on the information available, within 24 hours of notification. - For a Major or Serious emergency: - Contact security to restrict access to the Elk Hills 26R Storage site. - Initiate shutdown plan. - Shut-in injection well and vent CO2 from surface facilities. - Continuously monitor well pressure, temperature, and annulus pressure to assess integrity loss and determine the root cause of failure. - If contamination is detected, identify, and implement appropriate remedial actions (in consultation with the UIC Program Director). - For a Minor emergency: - Conduct assessment to determine whether there has been a loss of mechanical integrity. - If there has been a loss of mechanical integrity, initiate shutdown plan. - Contact security to restrict access to the Elk Hills 26R Storage site. - Initiate shutdown plan. - Shut-in injection well and vent CO2 from surface facilities. - Continuously monitor well pressure, temperature, and annulus pressure to assess integrity loss and determine the root cause of failure. - If contamination is detected, identify, and implement appropriate remedial actions (in consultation with the UIC Program Director).
+- Contact security to restrict access to the storage site. - Initiate shutdown plan. - Shut-in injection well and vent CO2 from surface facilities. - Continuously monitor well pressure, temperature, and annulus pressure to assess integrity loss and determine the root cause of failure. - If contamination is detected, identify, and implement appropriate remedial actions (in consultation with the UIC Program Director). - If there is damage to the wellhead, repair the damage and conduct a survey to ensure that leakage has ceased. - Perform a well log/MIT to detect CO2 movement outside of the casing. - Confirm well integrity prior to restarting injection (upon approval of the UIC Program Director).

-Response personnel: Emergency response personnel, drilling crew, geotechnical professionals, and environmental or water treatment professionals.
+Response personnel: Emergency response personnel, drilling crew, geotechnical professionals, and environmental or water-treatment professionals.

-Equipment: Drill rig, logging equipment, cement or casing and air and water testing equipment.
+Equipment: Drill rig, logging equipment, cement or casing, and air and water testing equipment.

+5.2.
 Injection Well Monitoring Equipment Failure